-SEO Cost Calculator: How Much Should You Budget for SEO Services?
+SEO Cost Calculator: How Much Should You Budget For SEO Services?

 It can draw a Google penalty and virtually wipe out a website’s visibility on the web.

-Business owners need to keep in mind they’re ultimately responsible for any SEO work performed on their site.
-They should discuss the specific tactics to be used before entering into an agreement.
+Business owners must remember that they’re ultimately responsible for any SEO work performed on their site.
+They should discuss the specific tactics service providers use before entering into an agreement.

 Managing Your Resources